Denise DuBarry: Career

-1974–1979

 At age 18, she went to work for her father in his paper export business, DuBarry International, and took acting lessons at night with Milton Katselas and Charles E. Conrad.
 She was married briefly to her first husband, Connolly Kamornick Oyler, from late 1975 to 1976, when she started landing commercials for Michelob beer, Chevrolet Camaro and worked as an extra in the kid's shows, Magic Mongo, Wonder Woman and she made an appearance on The Gong Show as beauty contestant, "Ms. Hold the Mayo".

 She competed in several real beauty contests including Ms. Malibu where she won "Most Photogenic".
 She was hired to co-star in a CBS Movie of the Week, Deadman's Curve.
 She landed a regular role in the second season of the NBC World War II television series, Black Sheep Squadron, and had bit-parts in popular television shows, including Charlie's Angels.
 Trapper John, M.D. and Match Game '78.
 Director Hal Ashby cast her in a featured role in the 1979 film Being There.

-1980–1989

 Having previously acted together in the 1980 television movie Top of the Hill, DuBarry and husband Gary Lockwood formed a production company, Xebec Productions, in 1982, and she began writing and fundraising for film development and production, while she continued to act.
 In 1985, she appeared in the cult film Monster in the Closet.

-1990–2005

 She met her future third husband Bill Hay through mutual friend Dick Robertson, then president of Warner Bros.
 Television Distribution.
 The couple formed and produced and distributed, Beat the Recession and a slew of other infomercials.

-2005–2019

 In 2005, DuBarry Hay founded Kaswit, Inc., a direct response marketing company.
 Two of Kaswit's top direct response projects are the infomercials: "Pilates Power Gym", and "Secrets to Training the Perfect Dog" with Don Sullivan, "The DogFather".
 Through her production company, Blue Moxie Entertainment (founded 2006), she produced a feature film, Shoot the Hero, first shown at the 2010 Palm Springs International Film Festival.

 Filmography

 Death

 DuBarry died at UCLA Medical Center on March 23, 2019, at the age of 63.
 Her third husband, Bill Hay, confirmed that DuBarry Hay died after contracting a rare fungal illness called Candida auris.
-DuBarry was survived by her husband and her four children, actress Samantha Lockwood (from her first marriage, to Gary Lockwood), Adam Hay, Kyle Hay and Whitney Hay, as well as her parents, Pete DuBarry and Betty DuBarry Stein.
+DuBarry was survived by her husband and her four children, actress Samantha Lockwood (from her second marriage, to Gary Lockwood), Adam Hay, Kyle Hay and Whitney Hay, as well as her parents, Pete DuBarry and Betty DuBarry Stein.